AktechLabs/cirun-docs/docsrc/cloud/custom_images.md

     cloud: azure
     instance_type: Standard_DS1_v2
     machine_image:
-      # myResourceGroup is the name of resource group in which image is present, myCustomImage is the name of image
+      # myResourceGroup is the name of the resource group in which the image is present, myCustomImage is the name of the image
-      # use az image list in azure cli to know your image id
+      # use az image list in azure CLI to know your image id
       id: /subscriptions/d74a1d71-99ffab4a5/resourceGroups/myResourceGroup/providers/Microsoft.Compute/images/myCustomImage
     # preemptible instances seems quite less reliable.
     preemptible: false